What You Need to Know About Title Examiner, Abstractor, or Searcher

 Title Examiner, Abstractor, or Searcher Needed Skills

-These are the skills Title Examiners, Abstractors, and Searchers say are the most useful in their careers:
+When polled, Title Examiners, Abstractors, and Searchers say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.